ecklab/ecklab.github.io/index.md

 ## News

+ - 01/16/24 marks the third iteration of the STAT 430: Baseball Analytics course.
  - 08/12/23 Daniel Eck presented "Comparing baseball players across eras via the novel Full House Model" at [Saber Seminar 2023](https://www.saberseminar.com/).
  - 03/13/23 [Our era-adjusted methodology and interdisciplinary collaboration](https://stat.illinois.edu/news/2023-03-13/statistics-and-story-baseballs-two-languages) was featured by the College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign.
- - 01/17/23 marks second iteration of the [STAT 430 Baseball Analytics course](https://stat.illinois.edu/news/2022-12-19/new-statistics-course-takes-swing-baseball-analytics) at the University of Illinois Urbana-Champaign.
- - 12/23/22 [Our website](https://eckeraadjustment.web.illinois.edu/#rankings) housing era-adjusted statistics for nearly every player in baseball history is now live!
- - The paper "Comparing baseball players across eras via the novel Full House Model" is now submitted for publication.
  - The Eck Sports Lab is now collaborating with the Chicago Cubs on a joint undergraduate research mentorship program.
- - 08/24/22 marks the inaugural session of the [STAT 430 Baseball Analytics course](https://stat.illinois.edu/news/2022-12-19/new-statistics-course-takes-swing-baseball-analytics) at the University of Illinois Urbana-Champaign.

 ## Current projects